theirish81/taskalog/README.md

 ## Integration

-Let's analyze how to use Task-A-Log in a real world scenario.
+Let's analyze how to use Task-a-Log in a real world scenario.

 ### The Scheduled task example